usnistgov/ccu_validation_scoring/README.md

  * `-lS`: choose min_llr or max_llr to combine system llrs for the system instances merging

  * `-vS`: choose class or class-status to define how to handle the adhere/violate labels for the system instances merging. class is to use the class label only to merge and class-status is to use the class and status label to merge

+ * `-f`: change reference annotation to noann when there are the same annotations but different status

+ * `-d`: dump reference and system inputs as they are processed during scoring.

+ * `-q`: do not dump ther final alignment and scores to stdout.

 ```bash
 # an example of norm scoring